 - STAT 501-502 Intermediate Math Stat - 6 credits (prerequisite: STAT 422)

 - STAT 505-506 Linear Stat Models - 6 credits (prerequisites: M 333 or STAT 441, STAT 422, & STAT 411 or STAT 511)

 - STAT 510 Statistical Consulting - 1 credit, twice for a total of 2 credits

 - The M.S. degree requires completion of either a thesis or a writing project.

-- Thesis (Plan A): The Plan A thesis typically requires 450-500 hours of work.
-The student must register for at least 10 thesis credits (STAT 590) in addition to the required 20 credits of course work.
+- Thesis (Plan A): The Plan A thesis requires at least 10 thesis credits (STAT 590) in addition to the required 20 credits of course work.
 The student must give an oral defense of his/her thesis.

-- Writing Project (Plan B): The Plan B writing project typically requires at least 90 hours of work, for which the student earns 1 or 2 credits of STAT 575.
+- Writing Project (Plan B): The Plan B writing project typically requires 1 or 2 credits of STAT 575.
 With permission from the student's committee, additional credits of STAT 575 (no more than 4 total) may be earned.
 The student must give a seminar on the writing project before graduating.

 The M.S. comprehensive exam for statistics is given in late August during the week before fall semester classes begin, with specific dates determined by the department.
 The exam consists of two components: a timed component covering material from the four core classes STAT 501, 502, 505, and 506, and a 24-hour take-home component involving data analysis.
 The exam is graded as one of the following: Ph.D. pass, M.S. pass, or fail.
 Examinees will be informed of the results within three working days of taking the exam.
 A second attempt at passing the M.S. comprehensive exam is allowed if the first attempt did not result in a pass.
 At the discretion of the student's committee, an oral exam over the M.S. coursework may be required.